top of page

 How to Minimise WHS Risks in Your Workplace

-That sounds like a very desirable state of WHS risk control.
-And if you research a number of Court judgements you will usually find that a workplace fatality or injury happened because;
+If you research a number of Court judgements you will usually find that a workplace fatality or injury happened because;

-• it was only partially used, or
+• they were only partially used, or

-The hierarchy of control must be used
+The hierarchy of controls must be used

 Clauses 35 - 36 of the WHS Regulation 2017 say that if a duty holder cannot eliminate a risk to health & safety so far as is reasonably practicable then they must minimise the risks so far as is reasonably practicable using one or more named control measures.
 The Code of Practice: How to Manage WHS Risks (pages 18/20) states;